thorek/gama/libs/doc/gama.md

 ### Business Domain

-Description of your real world domain in terms of entities, relationships and operations.
+Description of your real world domain in terms of entities with attributes, operations and relationships.
 Think of UML class diagrams.

 ### Domain Configuration